By Dudley Cartwright, CEO of Soterion.

-There are generally two reasons why organizations struggle to get the business to take ownership of access risks.
+There are generally two reasons why organisations struggle to get the business to take ownership of access risks.
 The first is a lack of senior management support for such initiatives.
 It is very difficult to achieve business buy-in and accountability without significant support from senior management.
-The second reason why organizations struggle to achieve access risk ownership is due to the complexity and technical nature of each of the components in the pyramid.
+The second reason why organisations struggle to achieve access risk ownership is due to the complexity and technical nature of each of the components in the pyramid.

 To explain this, let’s work through each layer.

-The Role Design: This is a very technical component made up of transaction codes, authorization objects, fields and values.
+The Role Design: This is a very technical component made up of transaction codes, authorisation objects, fields and values.
 Yet it is the business users who need to understand the level of access contained in each role if they are expected to review and approve access, or when performing a user access review.

-The Rule Set: Again, this is a technical component consisting of risks, risk functions, transaction codes, authorization objects and field.
+The Rule Set: Again, this is a technical component consisting of risks, risk functions, transaction codes, authorisation objects and field.
 Yet, these are business risks and need to be understandable by the business users.